onnx/onnx/docs/Operators-ml.md

       would be mapped to the i-th value in the specified 'values_*' attribute.
 It implies that input's element type and the element type of the specified 'keys_*' should be identical while the output type is identical to the specified 'values_*' attribute.
-If an input element can not be found in the specified 'keys_*' attribute, the 'default_*' that matches the specified 'values_*' attribute may be used as its output value.<br>
+Note that the 'keys_*' and 'values_*' attributes must have the same length.
+If an input element can not be found in the specified 'keys_*' attribute, the 'default_*' that matches the specified 'values_*' attribute may be used as its output value.
+The type of the 'default_*' attribute must match the 'values_*' attribute chosen. <br>
       Let's consider an example which maps a string tensor to an integer tensor.
       Assume and 'keys_strings' is ["Amy", "Sally"], 'values_int64s' is [5, 6],
       and 'default_int64' is '-1'.
 The input ["Dori", "Amy", "Amy", "Sally", "Sally"] would be mapped to [-1, 5, 5, 6, 6].<br>
       Since this operator is an one-to-one mapping, its input and output shapes are the same.
 Notice that only one of 'keys_*'/'values_*' can be set.<br>
-      When 'keys_as_tensor' and 'values_as_tensor' are used, the default value must be specified in 'default_as_tensor' attribute as a singleton with the same type as 'values_as_tensor'.
-Additionally, 'keys_as_tensor' and 'values_as_tensor' must have identical shapes.<br>
-      For key look-up, bit-wise comparison is used so even a float NaN can be mapped to a value in 'values_*' attribute.<br>
+      Float keys with value 'NaN' match any input 'NaN' value regardless of bit value.
+If a key is repeated, the last key takes precedence.

 #### Version